XP-NETWORK/new-wiki/docs/Multibridge/overview-and-structure.md

 * Huobi ECO (HECO) Chain
 * Polygon
 * Tron
-* XP Network
+* Quigon

-The XP Network's multi-chain bridge facilitates the seamless transfer of NFTs between all of the aforementioned mainnets.
+The Quigon's multi-chain bridge facilitates the seamless transfer of NFTs between all of the aforementioned mainnets.
 This accomplishment proves that interoperability between Ethereum Virtual Machine-based chains and WASM-VM-based chains is not only possible, but is also on the verge of being operational.

 <hr/>